JMRI/JMRI/scripts/HOWTO-distribution.md

 - [ ] it's slow to upload from a typical home connection, so wish we had a way to cross-load them from Jenkins

-Note there's a little progress bar that has to go across & "Uploading your release now..." has to complete before you publish; make sure all three files show.
+Note there's a little progress bar that has to go across & "Uploading your release now..." has to complete before you publish; make sure all four files (three installers plus properties) are there.

 - Click "Publish Release"

 - Wait for completion, which might be a while with big uploads

 - Close the [current milestone](https://github.com/JMRI/JMRI/milestones) with the current release number